aniketmondal1210/aniketmondal1210/README.md

 #### 🌱 I'm Currently Learning:

-- C to learn basics of coding.
+- Diving into Data Structures and Algorithms (DSA) to sharpen my problem-solving skills.
 - Python to enhance my coding proficiency.
-- Also learning C++.
+- Also learning Java.

 #### 👯 I’m Looking to: